AbhinavS-30/Student-Performance-Indicator/README.md

 - Enter student data to get a performance prediction

 ## Model Training and Prediction
-The project uses a `RandomForestRegressor` to predict math scores.
+The project uses a different models and then evaluates the best one to predict math scores.
 The pipeline handles:
 - Standard scaling of numerical features
 - One-hot encoding of categorical variables
-- Model serialization using `joblib`
 The trained model is used to serve predictions via the web interface.

 ## Future Improvements